-- a. the chair of the affiliated institution's review group, not the examining board, shall have the right to appear before the panel, to speak and to amplify any written statement; and - b. the only decisions open to the review panel shall be: - that the matter be referred back to the affiliated institution's review group for reconsideration in the light of grounds which the review panel shall specify; or - ii. that the appeal be rejected. - G4.1.9P The Academic Registrar shall inform the student in writing of the decision of the Academic Board Appeals Panel as soon as possible. - G4.1.10P In the case of an application for review concerning a research degree, Academic Regulations and Procedures G3 applies. - G4.1.11P There shall be no further appeal against the decision of the appeals Panel. - G4.1.12P If the affiliated institution is required to reconsider an appeal, it shall do so using the approved procedures and shall (so far as is practical) involve the same officers.
+- a. the chair of the affiliated institution's review group, not the examining board, shall have the right to appear before the panel, to speak and to amplify any written statement; and - b. the only decisions open to the review panel shall be: - i. that the matter be referred back to the affiliated institution's review group for reconsideration in the light of grounds which the review panel shall specify; or - ii. that the appeal be rejected. - G4.1.9P The Director of Corporate and Academic Services/Academic Registrar shall inform the student in writing of the decision of the Academic Board Appeals Panel as soon as possible. - G4.1.10P In the case of an application for review concerning a research degree, Academic Regulations and Procedures G3 applies. - G4.1.11P There shall be no further appeal against the decision of the appeals Panel. - G4.1.12P If the affiliated institution is required to reconsider an appeal, it shall do so using the approved procedures and shall (so far as is practical) involve the same officers.
 Any meeting of an affiliated institution's review group shall (so far as is practicable) comprise the same members and meet within seven working days of the date of the instruction to do so. - G4.1.13P The reconvened review group of the affiliated institution shall have regard to the grounds specified by the Appeals Panel of the Academic Board but shall determine its own procedure and shall be free to decide whether it requires to see the student again.
-In all other respects, the group's procedure shall follow that determined for the earlier meeting and the general procedures approved by the University. - G4.1.14P The Academic Registrar shall be responsible for ensuring that a report on any appeals and their outcomes, and on any matters related to this procedure, be provided to the Academic Board annually in a form which maintains confidentiality. - G5 ANNULMENT OF A DECISION OF AN EXAMINING BOARD board of the factors specified by the Academic Registrar or by a review panel when the board has been required to review a decision.
+In all other respects, the group's procedure shall follow that determined for the earlier meeting and the general procedures approved by the University. - G4.1.14P The Director of Corporate and Academic Services/Academic Registrar shall be responsible for ensuring that a report on any appeals and their outcomes, and on any matters related to this procedure, be provided to the Academic Board annually in a form which maintains confidentiality. - G5 ANNULMENT OF A DECISION OF AN EXAMINING BOARD

-Definition: a decision to declare a decision of an examining board null and void. - G5.1R The Academic Board may annul a decision of an examining board if in its opinion proper account has not been taken by an examining
+Definition: a decision to declare a decision of an examining board null and void. - G5.1R The Academic Board may annul a decision of an examining board if in its opinion proper account has not been taken by an examining board of the factors specified by the Director of Corporate and